Ron Johnson tests positive for COVID-19, is asymptomatic

 “Senator Johnson feels health and is not experiencing symptoms,” his office said Saturday.
 “He will remain isolated until given the all-clear by his doctor.”

 President Trump announced early Friday that he tested positive for COVID-19.
-He was taken to the Walter Reed military hospital in Bethesda, Maryland, later that evening while experiencing symptoms.
+He was taken to the Walter Reed military hospital in Maryland, the following evening while experiencing symptoms.

 Republican Sens.
 Mike Lee of Utah and Thom Tillis of North Carolina each announced Friday they tested positive for COVID-19 as well.